 Our new Academic Center sits in the center of SCBI’s central campus, and demonstrates many of the sustainable design features that were a focus in the building planning process.
-The classroom wing is a renovation of a previous animal research facility, and the roofs of both wings have recycled the original ceramic roofing tiles from the original buildings.
-Rainwater gardens will sit alongside the walls of the inner courtyard, and the teaching labs will be covered with a green roof, which will serve as the entrance-way to the faculty and staff offices.
+The classroom wing is a renovation of a previous animal research facility and the original roofing tiles were reinstalled on the roofs of both wings.
+Rainwater gardens sit alongside the walls of the inner courtyard, and the teaching labs are covered with a green roof, which will serve as the entrance-way to the faculty and staff offices.

-The classroom wing, in the foreground of the picture to the right, features 2 flexible seating classrooms, a computer lab and a distance learning classroom.
+The classroom wing features two flexible seating classrooms, a computer lab and a distance learning classroom (shown below).
 Course participants can walk either through the open courtyard, or along an internal hallway to the 2-story wing, which houses the training labs and offices.
 Three training labs each support a capacity of 24, and all feature standard laboratory features (e.g. sinks, built-in shelving and benches), but each was designed with different courses in mind.
-A larger central lab was designed to house our Non-Invasive Genetic Techniques course, among others, and has direct access to a laboratory prep area, refrigerators and freezers.
-On either side of this lab sit smaller labs, one designed to house our field ecology courses, with a large storage/mud room, museum cabinets and aquaria, the other designed to serve as a general use lab, and outfitted with a series of different hood types.
+A larger central lab (shown below) was designed to house genetics-based modules, among others, and has direct access to a laboratory prep area, refrigerators and freezers.
+On either side of this lab sit smaller labs, one designed to house our field ecology courses, with a large storage/mud room and museum cabinets, the other designed to serve as a general use lab, and outfitted with a series of different hood types.

-Above the labs sit our faculty and staff offices, which overlook the central courtyard of the Academic Center (pictured to the right) as well as the green roof entrance.
-This open space will feature a covered outdoor classroom space for those days when staying indoors is not an option.
+Above the labs sit our faculty and staff offices, which overlook the central courtyard of the Academic Center as well as the green roof entrance.
+This open space features a covered outdoor classroom space for those days when staying indoors is not an option.